scottzach1/Project-Beans/project_requirement/project-requirement.md

 > 20 pages outlining the requirements of the system.
 You should apportion these pages across the following subsections to focus on the most important parts of your product.

-### 3.1 External interfaces (Can Start)
+### 3.1 External interfaces

-#### Summary:

-This subsection will discuss the requirements of each of the external interfaces of our project.
-This will include interfaces such as:
+TODO: come up with an alternative name for the avionics package, unless we want to continue calling it this.
-- Radio Antenna
+#### Radio Antenna
+The radio antenna will facilitate the transfer of data and commands between the avionics package, and the base station.
+This radio antenna must allow for the live broadcast of the packages geographical location, provided by the GPS unit within the avionics package.
+This will allow for easier retrial of the unit as specified by the customer.
+While in flight, the radio antenna will also facilitate the periodic sending of other sensor data to the base station for use in live monitoring of performance.
+This data will be sent according to the *agreed on specification TODO*, and will include but is not limited too:

+ - Current gimbal position/angle
+ - directional acceleration data
+ - Battery voltage

+ This radio antenna will also allow for commands to be sent from the base station and received and processed by the avionics package.
+The commands will be able to query a range of current settings and readings available the avionics package, as well as altering the current state of the avionics package.

-- SD Card
+#### SD Card

-- Internal Measurement Unit (IMU / Sensors)
+#### Internal Measurement Unit (IMU / Sensors)

-- Gimbal
+#### Gimbals

-- Servos
+#### Servos

-- GPS
+#### GPS

 **Suggested steps to make progress here:**